nscuro/dtapac/README.md

             end
         end
     end
 ```

 ### Shortcomings

+Some limitations of *dtapac* that you should be aware of before using it:

 * **No retries**.
 If an analysis decision could not be submitted to Dependency-Track for any reason, it won't be retried.
 * **No persistence**.
 If you stop *dtapac* while it's still processing something, that something is gone.